neilsong/hand-detection-reconstruction/README.md

 # Monocular RGB Hand-Object Detection and 3D Hand Reconstruction - Demo

-A fully-integrated, real-time, multi-focal hand and object detection and 3D hand reconstruction system.
+A fully-integrated, multi-focal hand and object detection and 3D hand reconstruction system.
 Hand detection and state/side classification are used to address limitations in 3D reconstruction model.
 # Papers
 ## Learning Joint Reconstruction of Hands and Manipulated Objects